jinghuazhao/PW-pipeline/README.md

 14,461 gene sets were assessed for enrichment in genes in associated regions.
 DEPICT also facilitates tissue and cell type enrichment analyses by testing whether the genes in associated regions are highly expressed in any of the 209 MeSH annotations for 37,427 microarrays on the Affymetrix U133 Plus 2.0 Array platform.

-Input to DEPICT was 6696 SNPs achieved 5x10^-8 genomewide significance, from which 111 regions were clumped using PLINK options --clump-kb 500 --clump-p1 5e-08
---clump-r2 0.1.
-209 genes were listed for tissue-specific Z-scores and there were 72 independent loci.
-10968 with reconstituted gene set enrichment Z-scores and 205 prioritised genes.
+Input to DEPICT was SNPs achieved certain level os genomewide significance, from which regions were clumped using PLINK options --clump-kb --clump-p1 --clump-r2. results include or tissue-specific Z-scores, independent loci, reconstituted gene set enrichment Z-scores and prioritised genes.

 **PASCAL**